PiSaucer/Modern-Computer-Architecture-and-Organization/Chapter10/Answers to Exercises/Ex__1_hello_x86.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing
 # Chapter 10, Exercise 1

-Install the free Visual Studio Community edition, available at https://visualstudio.microsoft.com/vs/community/, on a Windows PC.
+Install the free Visual Studio Community edition, available at [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/), on a Windows PC.
 After installation is complete, open the Visual Studio IDE and select **Get Tools and Features…** under the **Tools** menu.
 Install the **Desktop development with C++** workload.

 In the Windows search box in the Task Bar, start typing **x86 Native Tools Command Prompt for VS 2019**.
 When the app appears in the search menu, select it to open a command prompt.